Big Boy Restaurants: Creation by Bob Wian

 Big Boy began as Bob's Pantry in 1936 by Bob Wian in Glendale, California.
 There, he assembled his special double-decker hamburger.
 Created as a joke for a customer wanting something different, the novel hamburger began drawing business.
-The "snappy" name given to the popular sandwich provided a new name for his restaurant: Bob's Big Boy.
+The name given to the popular sandwich provided a new name for his restaurant: Bob's Big Boy.

-The restaurants became known as "Bob's", "Bob's Drive-Ins", "Bob's, Home of the Big Boy Hamburger", and (commonly as) Bob's Big Boy.
+The restaurants became known as Bob's, Bob's Drive-Ins, Bob's, Home of the Big Boy Hamburger, and commonly as Bob's Big Boy.
 It became a local chain under that name.
-Nationally it was franchised by Robert C. Wian Enterprises; Wian only required franchisees to use "Big Boy" and not include his name "Bob's".
+Nationally it was franchised by Robert C. Wian Enterprises; Wian only required franchisees to use Big Boy and not include Bob's.

 In the late 1940s, Wian licensed two operators in the East to sell his Big Boy hamburger, Frisch's Big Boy in Cincinnati and Eat'n Park Big Boy in Pittsburgh; this served Wian's goal to procure and maintain a national trademark.
-In 1951, the third licensee Alex Schoenbaum of Shoney's Big Boy sold Wian on a formal franchising system, and with the popularity of the drive-in restaurant, a series of franchising and subfranchising Big Boy followed in the 1950s.
+In 1951, the third licensee Alex Schoenbaum of Shoney's Big Boy sold Wian on a formal franchising system, and with the popularity of the drive-in restaurant, a series of franchising and subfranchising Big Boys followed in the 1950s.
 The franchisees were required to sell the Big Boy hamburger and use their own name with Big Boy, not Bob's.

 Marriott and Elias Brothers ownership

 Marriott Corporation bought Big Boy in 1967.
 One of the larger franchise operators, Elias Brothers, purchased the chain from Marriott in 1987, moved the headquarters of the company to Warren, Michigan, and operated it until bankruptcy was declared in 2000.